hello-stephen/doris/README.md

 🎉 Version 2.0.1 version released now.
 The 2.0.1 version has achieved over 10x performance improvements on standard Benchmark, comprehensive enhancement in log analysis and lakehouse scenarios, more efficient and stable data update and write efficiency, support for more comprehensive multi-tenant and resource isolation mechanisms, and take a new step in the direction of resource elasticity and storage computing separation.
 It has also been added a series of usability features for enterprise users.
 We welcome all users who have requirements for the new features of the 2.0 version to deploy and upgrade.
 Check out the 🔗[Release Notes](https://github.com/apache/doris/issues/23640) here.

 🎉 Version 1.2.7 released now!
-It is fully evolved release and all users are encouraged to upgrade to this release.
+It is a fully evolved release and all users are encouraged to upgrade to this release.
 Check out the 🔗[Release Notes](https://doris.apache.org/docs/dev/releasenotes/release-1.2.7) here.

 🎉 Version 1.1.5 released now.
 It is a stability improvement and bugfix release based on version 1.1.
 Check out the 🔗[Release Notes](https://doris.apache.org/docs/dev/releasenotes/release-1.1.5) here.